• Skip to primary navigation

 Barbecue sauce makes everything better.
 It's a simple truth.

-This swap brings a smoky sweetness to dishes.
+This swap brings a smoky sweetness to dishes (with molasses-like sweetness and tang).
 A perfect substitute for liquid smoke.

 For every teaspoon of liquid smoke, we use a tablespoon of barbecue sauce.
 This ratio keeps flavors balanced.